 Hope and Home

-Walking through the familiar door into the place that I called home for most of my childhood and teenage years brought contentment and a sense of peace, yet also confliction.
+Walking through the familiar door into the place I called home for most of my childhood and teenage years brought contentment and, yet, a sense of conflict.
 I knew what stair created the loudest creak.
 I knew what seat gave the best view of the TV.
 Looking up at night, I knew the shadows on the ceiling before I fell asleep.
 This was my home during some of the most influential times of my life.
 This was my home that gave birth to great joy, great sorrow, and great love.
 This was my home.
 And yet, I was a visitor.
 For this was my parent’s home.

-Pulling up to our house that we left before moving to Switzerland also brought the same kind of confliction.
-Walking through the hallway to my boys rooms was a walk that I could do in my sleep.
-For many times I was half asleep as I made my way into the room of a crying little boy.
+Pulling up to the house we had left before moving to Switzerland also brought the same kind of conflict.
+Walking through the hallway to my boy’s rooms was a walk I could do in my sleep.
+Many times, I was half asleep as I made my way into the space of a crying little boy.
 The rooms were now empty.
 The sounds of laughter and tears were now silent.
 It was a familiar place.
 It was our first home as a married couple.
 And yet, we don’t live there now.
 We don’t call this home.

-Flying back to Switzerland and walking into our home here brought with it that all too familiar feeling of confliction.
+Flying back to Switzerland and walking into our home here brought that familiar feeling of conflict.
 This is our home.
 We live here now.
-Maybe only for the time being, but this is where our boys go to bed at night.
+Maybe only for now, but this is where our boys go to bed at night.
 This is the place my wife returns to after a hard day’s work in a foreign country.
-This is where we laugh, we cry, and we learn to forgive and say “I’m sorry”.
-This is where I wrestle with God and struggle at times to continue my journey to seek Him.
+This is where we laugh, cry, and learn to forgive and say, “I’m sorry.”
+This is where I wrestle with God and sometimes struggle to continue my journey to seek Him.
 This is home.
-And yet, I know it is not for long.
+And yet, I know it will not be for long.

-There is something about a new year that uncovers a hope deep within us.
-A hope that is always present but gets lost at times within the less important desires of our day.
+Something about a new year uncovers hope deep within us.
+A hope that is always present but gets lost at times within the less essential desires of our day.
 It reminds me of a great reflection that I read a few years ago by Fr.
 James M. Sullivan:

 The Year Ahead: The Graces Begin Anew